By Sukanya Sharma

 Q: When Family Courts already provide a marriage counsellor, how can we perceive Sukoon’s role?

 Aparna Joshi: We are very clear that we do not want to replicate what the system is doing.
 The counselling offered by marriage counsellors is mandatory.
 Which means that if you file a case you have to have at least one session with the marriage counsellor.
 Given the pendency rate, and the huge amount of case rate they have, it is difficult for them to spend so much time with people.
 Also, their objective is largely bound by the family court law.
 Immediacy of problem-solving is what they will look at.
 They are supposed to submit a report to the judges.
 They cannot take months to finish a report, there is a sense of immediacy.
-All of them have a background in social work, so they may not be trained in addressing matrimonial distress.
+All of them have a background in social work…*However, in certain cases dealing with the emotional distress of the litigants may be outside their scope of work due to constraints of time, type of cases, and the role expected from them by the system.

 When special psychological intervention is required, these counsellors then refer these litigants to us, for example, with cases of suicide (attempts), or self-harm, aggression, and such.